VincentWei/minigui-docs/user-manual/MiniGUIUserManualBuildingMiniGUI.md

 Fortunately, when you use GNU GCC toolchain, you can use the `configure` script to configure MiniGUI and generate `mgconfig.h` file automatically.

-Note that you must rebuild MiniGUI if this file is modified.
+Note that you must rebuild MiniGUI if this header file is modified.
 Once MiniGUI is built, you should install the MiniGUI headers and `mgconfig.h` to your system's header file directory.

-Specifically, since Windows 10, Microsoft has reinstated the POSIX-compliant subsystem on the Windows platform with WSL (Windows Subsystem for Linux) as well as an Ubuntu distribution through the Microsoft Store.
-In this way, we can use the Ubuntu environment running on Windows 10 to configure and compile MiniGUI.
-This will bring us a lot of convenience because Ubuntu running on Windows is a complete GNU development environment so we can use the GNU *autoconf/automake* script to configure MiniGUI for operating systems like VxWorks and its development environment.

 ## Configuring MiniGUI in GNU Environment